xfli376/Lecture/QM-VSCReveal-md/QM-1.md

 $$
 - Derived from electromagnetism (1893),
 - Described well only in high frequency region
-- Nobel Prize in physics（1911)
+- Nobel Prize in physics（1911)  {.fragment .highlight-green}

 --